microsoft/vscode-notebook-testdata/roadmap.md

   - [ ] Output metadata, like whether the output should be rendered in an isolated context.
   - [ ] Metadata **editing**
 - Comm between output and extension
-  - [ ] 2️⃣  API for extensions to talk to the output rendered in webview
+  - [ ] 2️⃣  API for notebook extensions to talk to the output rendered in webview

 Fulls lists of cell types, output mime types and metadata we may want to support are listed below.